Katherine Swynford: Family

 Katherine's father was Paon de Roet, a herald and, later, knight (who was "probably christened as Gilles"), who came to England in the entourage of Philippa of Hainaut, who married King Edward III.
-Its origin is not documented.
+His origin is not documented.
 Payne's family nickname was Roe (French: Roët).
 On this basis, it has been suggested that he was related to the powerful family of the Lords of Le Roeulx, who owned a lordship in the County of Hainaut, whose name was spelled differently: Rouet, Roëlt, Ruet.
 The origin of this genus has been traced back to Charlemagne.
 Their possessions were mainly concentrated around the city of Le Rœulx, located 8 miles northeast of Mons.
 They also included the towns of Roux (located 40 miles east of Mons) and Faurœulx (20 miles south).
 However, according to the historian Alison Weir, there is reason to doubt this version of Paon's origin: the chronicler Jean Froissart, who himself was from Hainaut, was most likely well aware of his origin, but does not write anything about his nobility.
 As Paon's father, he points to a certain Jean de Roët (died 1305), son of Huon de Roët.
 Froissart gives no titles for any of them.
 At the same time, Weir notes that this version cannot be completely discarded: Paon de Roet could indeed come from a younger line of the Le Roeulx family, since the spelling of the generic names Roeulx and Roët are quite similar and they could well be interchangeable.
 In addition, the name Gilles, which Paon received at baptism, was quite common in the family of the Lords of Le Roeulx.